 Figure A.3-4: Stateless AuC+ARPF deployment in HSS according to UDICOM (TS 23.632 [5])

-In these cases (stateful and stateless AuC+ARPF deployment in HSS), the UDM requests authentication vectors for 5G-AKA or EAP-AKA’ to the HSS via the new UDICOM Nxx reference point using Nhss services.
+In these cases (stateful and stateless AuC+ARPF deployment in HSS), the UDM requests authentication vectors for 5G-AKA or EAP-AKA’ to the HSS via the new UDICOM NU1 reference point using Nhss services.
 The HSS does not only support the AuC functionality but also acts as ARPF to generate authentication vectors as defined in 3GPP TS 33.501 [2].
+In these cases, the ARPF functionality related to the storage of the Home Network Public Key Identifier(s) is always a function provided by the UDM.

 Editor's Note: The collocation of ARPF within HSS/AuC conflicts with TS 33.501 which states that the ARPF is a function located within the UDM.
 SA3 needs to confirm if this ARPF deployment option can be allowed in Release 16 onwards.
 Dependencies with SIDF functionality in UDM when ARPF is not provided by the UDM need to be checked as well.